 Ah, the proper pimple.
 Pustules, contrary to papules, are not entirely closed up on themselves.
 Instead, you can observe a center to the acne, and the white spot is usually visible.
 Pustules resemble highly-inflamed whiteheads on steroids.
 They’re bigger, badder, redder, nastier.
-Since they are filled with puss and sebum, many people are tempted to finger them a bit and try to pop them.
+Since they are filled with pus and sebum, many people are tempted to finger them a bit and try to pop them.

-However, doing doesn’t just carry the risk of you spreading the bacterial infection all over your face, but it also makes it very likely that you will end up with a nice little scar.
+However, doing so doesn’t just carry the risk of you spreading the bacterial infection all over your face, but it also makes it very likely that you will end up with a nice little scar.
 Pustules are also usually warm to the touch, which is due to the inflammation, and the increased activity by the cells inside it.
 There is, after all, a microscopic war going on.
 Pustules fall in the category of moderate acne and are not that difficult to treat.
 However, if you end up with pustules, you should seek advice from your doctor and dermatologist.
 And then we have…

 Nodules are basically the next level of papules.
 This type of acne is still closed up and seems to lack any hard center.
 However, nodules can become quite large and are hard to the touch.
-While not always appearing red or pinkish, nodules acne are usually sore and reach deeper into the skin.
+While not always appearing red or pinkish, acne nodules are usually sore and reach deeper into the skin.
 It’s for that reason that it is very difficult to pop them (which you shouldn’t do!).
 Besides, popping them will only cause you immense pain, bleeding, and scarring.

 Nodules are considered to be a severe type of acne.
 Because they’re deeper, they don’t react well to surface treatments, you will probably need your doctor’s attention, combined with your dermatologist’s opinion.
 Antibiotics and other prescribed medications are usually called for.
 Nodules don’t contain too much puss and blood, because they’re mostly formed not by a single cavity in the skin, but by a spongy set of many tiny cavities.
 It’s basically a case where the acne inflammation has become so severe that has resulted in damaged tissue.